Independence ratio and random eigenvectors in transitive graphs: Finite vertex-transitive graphs

-The following innocent-looking, and very plausible, conjecture is open in dimension $n \geq 4$. \begin{conjecture} Let $S$ be a sphere in the $n$-dimensional Euclidean space $\IR^n$.
+\begin{conjecture} Let $S$ be a sphere in the $n$-dimensional Euclidean space~$\mathbb{R}^n$.
 We have $n+1$ spherical caps with the same given radius on $S$.
 We want to find the configuration for which the volume of the union of the caps is maximal.
-It is conjectured that this optimal configuration is always the one where the $n+1$ centers are the vertices of a regular simplex in $\IR^n$. \end{conjecture} The statement of the conjecture is trivial for $n=2$, while the $n=3$ case follows from the so-called Moment Theorem of L.~Fejes T\'oth \cite[Theorem 2]{fejes_toth}.
+It is conjectured that this optimal configuration is always the one where the $n+1$ centers are the vertices of a regular simplex in $\mathbb{R}^n$. \end{conjecture}

+The statement of the conjecture is trivial for $n=2$, while the $n=3$ case follows from the so-called \textit{moment theorem} of Fejes T\'oth \cite{fejestoth}, Theorem~2; see also \cite{regularfigures}, Section~34.
+The genereal case would follow from the following conjecture: the volume of the intersection of a fixed spherical cap and a spherical simplex of fixed volume is maximal when the spherical simplex is regular, and its center coincides with the center of the spherical cap (G\'abor Fejes T\'oth, personal communication,~2012).

-In what follows we will explain how the case $n=d-1$ of the above conjecture implies that $P( v \in I_{+} ) \geq q_d(\la)$ holds for every $d$-regular arc-transitive graph $G$, and consequenlty the independence ratio of $G$ is at least $q_d(\lam)$.
-In particular, the $d=4$ case follows from the $n=3$ case of the conjecture which is known to be true, see Theorem \ref{thm:arc_tr}.
-Using our previous notations, $P( v \in I_{+} )$ is the volume of the spherical simplex $T$ determined by the half-spaces with outer normal vectors $-u_i$, $i=1, \ldots, d$, while $q_d(\la)$ is the volume of the same simplex in the case when all the angles $\varphi_{i,j} = \angle(u_i,u_j)$, $i \neq j$ are the same.
+In what follows we will explain how the case $n=d-1$ of Conjecture~\ref{conjgeom} implies that $P( v \in I_{+} ) \geq q_d(\lambda)$ holds for every $d$-regular arc-transitive graph $G$, and consequently the independence ratio of $G$ is at least $q_d(\lambda _{\min})$.
+In particular, the $d=4$ case follows from the $n=3$ case of the conjecture, which is known to be true; see Theorem~\ref{thmarctr}.
+Using our previous notation, $P( v \in I_{+} )$ is the volume of the spherical simplex $T$ determined by the half-spaces with outer normal vectors $-u_i$, $i=1, \ldots, d$, while $q_d(\lambda)$ is the volume of the same simplex in the case when all the angles $\varphi_{i,j} = \angle(u_i,u_j)$, $i \neq j$ are the same.
 In other words, we need to show that the volume of the spherical simplex $T$ is minimal when the angles $\angle(u_i,u_j)$ are the same.

 If $G$ is arc-transitive, then the covariances $\cov(X,Y_i) = x \cdot y_i$ are all equal.
 Since